Kazanir/commerce_license_billing/README.md

 A license is considered billable if its product has a billing cycle type selected.

+If the license type wants to have metered billing, it must implement the `CommerceLicenseBillingUsageInterface` interface.

 By default, licenses are revisionable, but changes to a license don't create new revisions.
 Commerce License Billing changes that logic for billable licenses, ensuring that a new revision is created for status or product_id changes